viralvaghela/flutter_insta/example/README.md

-Plugin to get details of instagram user.
+Plugin to get details of Instagram user details

 Created by [Viral Vaghela](https://www.linkedin.com/in/viralv/)